ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Ongoing and completed treatments

-- Agency treatments
+- Organisation treatments
-  - Training to Agency users on the appropriate measures for applying and changing protective markings
+  - Training to Organisation users on the appropriate measures for applying and changing protective markings
 - HybridSystem treatments
   - The solution has been configured to require users to provide a justification for changing a label